xdevfaheem/chunkifyr/README.md

 # Chunkifyr 📜🔪

-**Chunkifyr** is a powerful and flexible text chunking library designed to split and chunk text into meaningful segments.
-Whether you're processing large documents, preparing data for NLP tasks, or simply need to manage text in manageable chunks, Chunkifyr provides a range of customizable chunking strategies.
+**Chunkifyr** is a powerful and flexible python library designed to split and chunk text into meaningful segments.
+Whether you're processing large documents, preparing chunks for RAG application, or simply need to manage text in manageable chunks, Chunkifyr provides a range of customizable chunking strategies.

 ## Features ✨